 10.1.
 How children view poverty

 Children report that poverty is a significant issue for them.
-In German research where children were asked about rights concerns, one in eight of children’s comments relate to rights limitations due to financial constraints.
-Furthermore, 18% of children’s suggestions to improve their rights situations involve calling for financial support, for example as transfer payments for families or as free services such as free school meals or advice services: “Children who only have one parent should be given more support, since they often don’t have the money they need because only one parent is working.”
-“Clubs (sports clubs) should be cheaper.”
+In German research where children were asked about rights concerns, one in eight of children’s comments related to rights limitations due to financial constraints.
+Furthermore, 18% of children’s suggestions to improve their rights situations involved calling for financial support, for example as transfer payments for families or as free services, such as free school meals or advice services: “Children who only have one parent should be given more support, since they often don’t have the money they need because only one parent is working.” “[sports] clubs) should be cheaper.”
 This desire to see greater economic equality came from many children who were themselves “better off”.

 Despite the obstacles they face, research indicates that children who are experiencing poverty tend to value similar things to other children.
 They have a great deal of respect and loyalty for their family, and friends are important to them.
-One young person in England states that poor families: “might be closer together and more of a family than some other people are... they have had to scrape everything and they have had to be together, whereas other families [haven’t].”
-Children experiencing poverty in Belgium express that education is very important, as are leisure activities such as music and sport.
+One young person in England states that poor families: “might be closer together and more of a family than some others... they have had to scrape together everything and they have to be together, whereas other families don’t have to.”
+Children experiencing poverty in Belgium say that education is very important, as are leisure activities such as music and sport.
 The local neighbourhood is an important place in young people’s lives: the place where they feel “at home”.
 They also express that they are willing and able to be involved in the issues that affect them, but in order to fully participate they need the support of their family, friends, youth workers and teachers.

 Children living in poverty describe feeling excluded and stigmatised however, due to negative societal images and lack of opportunity.
 The majority of young people from a study of urban, interface or disadvantaged communities in Northern Ireland, for example, describe themselves positively, but express negative views about their experiences.
 They are more likely than other young people to highlight difficulties at home and school as an issue.
 They also believe there is not enough information and support for them, and that there is a lack of facilities in their areas.